 One nation in particular can be credited with the conceptualisation, development and extension of citizenship by investment: the Federation of Saint Kitts and Nevis.

 A twin-island nation located in the Caribbean Sea, Saint Kitts and Nevis launched its citizenship by investment programme in 1984 – one year after obtaining full independence from the UK.
-Since then, it has refined its offering, providing a second citizenship that is widely recognised as the platinum standard by investors around the world.
+Since then, it has refined its offering, providing a dual citizenship that is widely recognised as the platinum standard by investors around the world.